gam-19/DevOps-Notes/IaC/Terraform/HW_provision_EKS.md

 ### Step 2: Verify IAM Role Permissions

-Ensure that the IAM role you are using has the necessary permissions.
+Ensure that the IAM user or role you are using has the necessary permissions.
 The role should have the following policies attached:
 - `AmazonEKSClusterPolicy`
 - `AmazonEKSWorkerNodePolicy`
 - `AmazonEKS_CNI_Policy`